madipta/web-scraping/README.md

 # Web Scrapping

-Web scrapping for news or blog site.
+Web scrapping for news or blog site using CSS selector to get the content fields

 ## Tech Stack